What is Mass Concrete?

 There are three generally accepted strategies for reducing thermal stress in concrete:

-- Slow down the hydration process through the use of various admixtures or
+- Slow down the hydration process using various admixtures or cooling the concrete.

 How Does Slag Cement Help?

 When slag cement is incorporated in a concrete mixture, less heat is generated and thermal stress is reduced: